-Achievement scores for all students or for a subgroup of students will be adjusted if participation rates are less than 95%, consistent with section 4(vii).
 The content areas for all three grade bands will be weighted according to the number of state tests administered within each grade band.
 Content Mastery scores will be based on the achievement of all students.
 However, the achievement scores for all students and for each subgroup will be reported and will be used for the long-term goals and measurements of interim progress (improvement targets).

-Subgroup achievement rates, calculated consistently as defined in this section, will be utilized in the Closing Gaps component, described in section 4(iii)(e).
+Subgroup achievement rates will be utilized in the Closing Gaps component.
 For high schools, the Progress component will serve as a measure of growth, in addition to academic achievement, in English language arts and mathematics.
 This component utilizes Student Growth Percentiles (SGPs) to measure progress in both English language arts and mathematics.
-ELA Progress for high school students based on performance on the high school ELA EOC assessment or the GAA 2.0 ELA assessment will not be available for 2022-2023 or 2023-2024 due to pandemic-related data limitations pertaining to the prior score necessary for calculating progress.